 According to Frank Spryszak, the assistant county prosecutor who sought the dismissal, his action was driven by the discovery of new evidence “that put us in a position that we no longer felt that we had sufficient evidence to proceed to trial.”

-Lorin Zaner, the attorney defending Mr. Koenig, describes himself as a leading child sex abuse lawyer with a particular interest in false abuse allegations.
+Lorin Zaner, the attorney defending Mr. Koenig, describes himself as a leading child sexual conduct with a minor lawyer with a particular interest in false abuse allegations.
 He said that the dismissal came as a great relief to his client.
 “We had the documentation to show that there’s no way our guy could’ve done what they said,” he said.

 At the same time, he called attention to the negative consequences of the allegations for Mr. and Mrs. Koenig, a state of affairs that may be familiar to him as a sex crimes lawyer.
 “They truly had a desire to help children.
 To be in a position of being falsely accused because you put yourself out there to help children is a tragedy because these are good people.
 Their names are drug through the mud.
 Why do you want to put yourself in that position?
 It’s terrible.”